 Some of the type and lettering being designed elsewhere

 Looking to the German typefounding industry proves more fruitful for those searching for authentic geometric type created during the 1920s.
 A number of typefaces were created in succession that would became popular at the time, and are still in use today.
 The first of these is Erbar (figure 2), which may be the “John the Baptist” of the geometric sans serif genre; Erbar had a successful release, but this only prepared the way for the typeface that followed it: Futura (figure 3).
-Much has been written about Futura, so we need not go further into the topic with this article.
+Much has been written about Futura, so I do not need to go further into the topic in this article.
 While Futura is the most successful of all the geometric sans faces, a rival design was released at roughly the same time, Rudolf Koch’s Kabel (c.
 1927).
-More idiosyncratic than either Erbar or Futura, Kabel also found some degree of success, and is the author’s personal favorite of the three (figure 4).
+More idiosyncratic than either Erbar or Futura, Kabel also found some degree of success, and is also my personal favorite of the three (figure 4).

 Figure 2: Scan from an undated, post-1963 Ludwig & Mayer catalog showing Erbar Kräftig.
 The alternate lowercase a was original design for that letter.
 Kabel’s a has a similar form (fig. 7).
 By the 1960s, when this sample was printed, the foundry had substituted in a single-storey a as the default, making the typeface appear more similar to Futura (fig. 3).
 Erbar was designed by Jakob Erbar, and was first released by the Frankfurt-based Ludwig & Mayer type foundry in 1926.

 Figure 3: Scan from a 1930s Bauer catalog showing Futura Buch.
 Futura was designed by Paul Renner, and was first released by the Frankfurt-based Bauer type foundry in 1928.